99kaits/textbound/README.md

 - open a web browser to `http://localhost:8000`
 - refresh the page for new text

+## discord bot
+yeah i got a discord bot now B^) also on heroku here: https://discord.com/oauth2/authorize?client_id=610159887619719179&scope=bot&permissions=52224 you can run your own by doing the first two steps above and then
+- put your discord bot token in `token.txt`, you can get this at the developer portal
+- make a link and invite it into your server (google can help here!)
+- run `python bot.py`
+- profit

 ## credits
 script dump from https://earthboundcentral.com/misc/script.htm